Updated October 21, 2020

 - Cover your cough or sneeze with a tissue, then throw the tissue in the trash.

-- Adults and children over the age of 2 should wear a cloth face cover or mask to cover your mouth and nose when you’re in public.
+- Wear a cloth face cover or mask to cover your mouth and nose when you’re in public.

 - Clean and disinfect frequently touched objects and surfaces.